Blockchain and ERP: What does it mean for the manufacturing and distribution sectors?

 There are key aspects of this new model, especially as it pertains to the manufacturing and distribution sector.

 Blockchain dramatically improves supply chain transparency, security, quality, and process integrity, via a secure ledger which offers seamless integration with ERP applications.

 For manufacturers and distributors, a key element to consider is that Blockchain encourages reliability between trading partners – it’s been called a “trust-based layer without middlemen.”

 Blockchain and ERP: Learn More

-I’m extremely interested in this new paradigm since value achieved through integrating Blockchain and ERP systems comes not by adding new information into the distributed ledger, but by linking existing data from enterprise systems and being able to tightly control with whom it is shared.
+Value achieved through integrating Blockchain and ERP systems comes not by adding new information into the distributed ledger, but by linking existing data from enterprise systems and being able to tightly control with whom it is shared.

 Look for additional insight on Ultra’s ERP Blog about integrating Blockchain and ERP throughout an organization’s supply chain.
 As an ERP consulting firm, we feel quite strongly that it pays to stay informed.
 Other resources are noted here:

 - Learn more by viewing the entire on demand webinar session Ultra conducted on Blockchain and ERP.

 - Contact the Ultra team for additional information.